The Demographic Transition Revisited:

 is the primary determinant of fertility.
 A variety of behaviors,

-usually buttressed by beliefs and values, limit or encourage reproduction.
+usually buttressed by beliefs and values, limit or encourage

-The following section suggests that individuals respond to scarcity
+reproduction.
+The following section suggests that individuals

-more children.
-Greater detail and additional cases appear in Population
+opportunity by having more children.
+Greater detail and additional

-Politics.
-Contrary to the demographic transition model, the
+cases appear in Population Politics.
+Contrary to the

-data show that economic development does not cause family size
+development does not cause family size to shrink; rather, at every

-to shrink; rather, at every point where serious economic opportunity
+point where serious economic opportunity beckons, family size

-beckons, family size preferences expand.
+preferences expand.

 Getting the Incentives Right

-The demographic transition model postulates a
+The demographic transition model postulates a number

-and nonwestern societies, diachronic comparisons, and tracings
+nonwestern societies, diachronic comparisons, and tracings of single

-of the demographic transition model.
+demographic transition model.
 The predictions are:

 *modernization lowers fertility